Katharine Graham Case Study Solution and Analysis

-1. Preserving and developing Facebook Page.
+1. Establishing and Maintaining Facebook Page.

-Among the possible target audience segments for NASCAR is Hispanics which is the growing population section of U.S.A. however unfortunately NASCAR had actually been unable to draw in the this targeted section.
-In order to bring in the young growing generation the NASCAR should market by utilizing social networks like Facebook.
-It ought to establish a Facebook page containing the information regarding the races and the areas of tracks to make the consumer useful about the core operations of Katharine Graham Case Study Help.
-It must also upgrade its Facebook page on daily basis to provide info about its upcoming events.
-This would make the target market sector more informative about the business and would lead to bring in big fans base.
+One of the prospective target markets segments for NASCAR is Hispanics which is the growing population segment of USA however sadly NASCAR had actually been unable to draw in the this targeted sector.
+It should establish a Facebook page consisting of the information concerning the races and the locations of tracks to make the customer helpful about the core operations of NASCAR.

-4. Introducing multiculturalism at events.
+4. Introducing multiculturalism at occasions.